English 494.01 [CAPS]: Jazz Age/Harlem Renaissance (3 credits)

 Late Papers and Extensions.
 Late papers are penalized at the rate of one letter grade (10 points) per class day late; a paper that would have received a “B” or 85 on Tuesday will receive a “C” or 75 if handed in on Thursday.

-- If you do not turn in a paper, you will receive a 0 for that portion of your grade.
+- If you don’t turn in a paper, you will receive a 0 for that portion of your grade.
 Papers received after four class days will receive 50 points but will not be formally graded.

 Exams.
 This course has two exams: a midterm and a final.
 Exams in this course will consist of objective (multiple choice, short answer, matching) questions, identification questions, and an essay written in class.
-The final exam will not be given early since alternatives to taking it are available to students.
+These can’t be made up unless you have an excused absence.
+WSU policy prohibits giving final exams before the final exam period; in this course, you have alternatives to taking it (completing the weblog and report option).

 Quizzes.
 Because quizzes have been proven to help students with the retention of material, unannounced quizzes over the reading will be given frequently in this class.
 The quizzes test your specific knowledge of the reading assignment for that day and sometimes ask about information from a previous day’s class discussion or lecture.
 For example, you might be asked the name of a character, the meaning of a term discussed in the previous class, the character associated with a particular quotation, or the results of a specific action that occurs in a scene.
 Their purpose is to reinforce your close reading of the material by asking you about significant points in the book.